 Publication date: 30 January 2019

 As you’ll know, students are usually assessed for student finance based on the income of their parents.
-Even if they live with another relative who supports them financially, such as a grandparent, we’d still expect them to ask their biological or adoptive parents to provide their financial information.
+Even if they live with another relative who supports them financially, such as a grandparent, we’d still expect their biological or adoptive parents to provide their financial information.

-Going to university without the support of a family network might be an intimidating prospect for many students, so we want to ensure that you have all the information you need to support them.
+Going to university without the support of a family network might be intimidating for many students, so we want to ensure that you have all the information you need to support them.

-For students to be considered irreconcilably estranged from their parents, we would usually expect them not to have had written or verbal contact with either of their parents for a year.
+For students to be considered as estranged from their parents, we would usually expect them not to have had written or verbal contact with either of their parents for a year.
 However, If you’ve had contact with either parent in the last 12 months, we’ll still consider your application.

 Students can also be considered independent if they don’t know the location of their parents, or if their parents are living in a country where it would be considered dangerous to contact them.

 They can also be considered independent if they can show they’ve supported themselves financially for at least 36 months prior to the start of their course.
 These 36 months don’t have to be consecutive and each application is assessed on a case-by-case basis.
-Although we don’t specify how much a student must have earned, they have to clearly demonstrate that they’ve earned enough to maintain their own home throughout the period in question.
+Students must demonstrate they’ve earned enough to maintain their own home during that period.

-Students who were under the care of their local authority throughout any 3 month period ending on or after the date on which they turned 16, before the first day of the first academic year of their course, will also be considered independent.
-They would need to provide evidence such as a letter from a social worker or support worker confirming their situation.
+Students who were under the care of their local authority throughout any 3 month period ending after they turned 16, will also be considered independent.
+They would need to provide evidence such as a letter from a social worker confirming their situation.

 You can support your students by encouraging them to gather as much evidence as they can.
 This will give us the best possible chance of understanding their situation.
 Help them ensure they’ve explained their circumstances clearly – you could suggest they make a timeline of key events if they feel comfortable doing so.

-The more information students provide the better, but they should never seek out information that could harm their physical or mental health.
-For example, if they’re estranged from their parents, they’re not obliged to tell us the reasons why, but it can help us get a better understanding of their situation if they do.
+Students should never seek out information that could harm their physical or mental health.
+If they’re estranged from their parents, they’re not obliged to tell us the reasons why, but it can help us get a better understanding of their situation if they do.

-It’s not always straightforward for students to prove their independent status, but you can help them find more information about independent and vulnerable students by directing them to our student finance zone at www.thestudentroom.co.uk/studentfinance or if students are looking for further support, they can visit www.standalone.org.uk
+You can help students find more information about independent and vulnerable students by directing them to our student finance zone at The Student Room.
+If students are looking for further support, they can visit the Stand Alone website.